-There’s a note to parents at the beginning from Max Lucado telling us why he wrote the book and how he hopes it’s a tool we can use to help our children deal with their fears.
-I know I need a lot of help with this because my youngest son is afraid of a lot of things, like dogs and loud noises.
+There’s a note to parents at the beginning from Max Lucado telling us why he wrote the book.
+He hopes it’s a tool we can use to help our children deal with their fears.
+I know I need a lot of help with this!
+My youngest son is afraid of a lot of things, like dogs and loud noises.
 It’s been hard to know how to help him because I’m also scared of those same things, and I know that just fuels his fears.
 So, this book has been beneficial to both of us, teaching us what to do when we’re afraid.

 The illustrations in I’m Not a Scaredy-Cat are just stunning!
 They’re big and very clear, without a lot of distraction in the background.
 I think each picture has just what it needs in it to tell the story.
-I like illustrations like that, especially when we read at night because our day has been chaotic enough, and at night, we just want to wind down and relax before bed.
+I like illustrations like that, especially when we read at night.
+Our day has been chaotic enough, and at night, we just want to wind down and relax before bed.
 This story and the illustrations really help us be able to do that.

 This is my favorite page in the book because my son and I both laughed at the same time when we saw this page.
 So, of course a page that brought us both joy, is one I loved!
-It’s such a cute picture depicting how we all feel so defeated when we’re afraid, but the good news is there’s a way to become happy and cheerful again, by praying to God.
-It’s a great message that even adults need to be reminded of because even we forget to pray in the rough times.
+It’s such a cute picture depicting how we all feel so defeated when we’re afraid.
+The good news is there’s a way to become happy and cheerful again, by praying to God.
+It’s a great message that even adults need to be reminded of; even we forget to pray in the rough times.

-I’m Not a Scaredy Cat is another fantastic book from Max Lucado, just like I thought it would be (We also enjoy reading his other books, You are Mine and You are Special).
+I’m Not a Scaredy Cat is another fantastic book from Max Lucado.
+We also enjoy reading his other books, You are Mine and You are Special.
 I think it’s a great book you would also enjoy reading with your kids or grandkids, especially if they are afraid of anything.
 It helps kids learn what to do when they’re afraid without introducing them to new things to be afraid of.
 It teaches them how to be brave in a fun way, not a scary way, by using silly illustrations.

 I received this book for free from the publisher through the BookLook Bloggers book review bloggers program.
 I was not required to write a positive review.
 The opinions I have expressed are my own.
 I am disclosing this in accordance with the Federal Trade Commission’s 16 CFR, Part 255 : “Guides Concerning the Use of Endorsements and Testimonials in Advertising.